naturalis/nba-docs/api_quick_start.rst

 -----------
 Quick start
 -----------
-For Quick start purposes you can consult per service a set of examples which can be accessed through the example links in the `services summary`_ .
+For Quick start purposes you can consult per service a set of examples which can be accessed through the example links in the :doc:`Services summary </api_services_summary>` document.

 Information on requests, searchable fields and responses can also be accessed via the services summary.